 The small bowel is between the tummy (stomach) and large bowel.

 Bowel cancer can spread to another part of the body through the lymphatic system.
 The lymphatic system is made up of lymph nodes, which are part of the body’s immune system.
 One of the first places bowel cancer spreads is to the lymph nodes in the tummy (abdomen).

 Bowel cancer can also spread to other parts of the body through the bloodstream.
 The liver is a common place for colorectal cancer to spread because blood flows directly from the bowel to the liver.
 The cancer can also spread into the lung or bone but this is less common.

 How common it is

-Around 41,800 people are diagnosed with bowel cancer in the UK each year.
+In 2015, around 41,800 people were diagnosed with bowel cancer in the UK.
 It is the 4th most common cancer in the UK.

 Who gets it